-Conversely, my law firm can assess your exposure and serve as your lawyer if you are the one being sued for breach of contract.
-I enjoy trying a challenging case, but it must make business sense to file suit.
-I project costs and likelihood of prevailing in litigation so that clients can make an informed decision when going that route.
-I first thoroughly explore opportunities to resolve contract disputes out of court, including negotiation, mediation or arbitration.
+Conversely, our law firm can assess your exposure and serve as your lawyer if you are the one being sued for breach of contract.
+At the law firm of John McDuff, we enjoy trying a challenging case, but it must make business sense to file suit.
+Our team will project costs and likelihood of prevailing in litigation so that our clients can make an informed decision when going that route.
+John McDuff will first thoroughly explore opportunities to resolve contract disputes out of court, including negotiation, mediation or arbitration.
 If a continuing business relationship is critical, the solution may be a new binding agreement.

-I handle collections involving at least $50,000 when a lawsuit is the only recourse to recoup on a large debt.
-I can also represent borrowers when a lender calls in the loan over a failing venture.
+John McDuff will handle collections involving at least $50,000 when a lawsuit is the only recourse to recoup on a large debt.
+He can also represent borrowers when a lender calls in the loan over a failing venture.
 These matters typically involve more issues that just the lending contract.

+Ready to discuss strategies in your contract litigation case?
+Contact me, John McDuff.
 The quality of my work as a lawyer is well recognized by my clients & I have received the AV rating* under Martindale-Hubbell’s peer review rating system.
-My clients are predominantly from Austin and Central Texas, and occasionally from other states.
-Contact my Austin law office to discuss strategies in your Austin, Texas breach of contract case.
-I return calls and e-mails promptly, if not immediately.
+I primarily serve clients in Austin and Central, Texas.
+I will return your calls and e-mails promptly, if not immediately.

 *AV, BV and CV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.